Do you pay tax on investment income and gains?

 How to report investment income and capital gains on tax return

-You must fill out and submit a Self-Assessment tax return to HMRC if you have received income from your investments and dividends in any given tax year.
-Note, there are other options if not over £10k and the person wouldn't ordinarily complete a tax return, for more information read the following information around tax on dividends and applying tax free interest on savings.
+You must complete and submit a Self-Assessment tax return to HMRC if you have received investment income or made capital gains above your tax-free allowances in any given tax year.
+Note, there are other options for reporting investment income if it does not exceed £10,000 for a tax year and you wouldn't ordinarily complete a tax return - for more information read the following information around tax on dividends and applying tax free interest on savings.

-To complete a Self-Assessment tax return to report gross income from investments or shares you should do so after the tax year ends on 5 April.
-You then have until midnight on 31 January to file your Self-Assessment tax return online.
-If you do not usually send a tax return, you need to register by 5 October following the tax year you had the income.
-The deadline for submitting online is 31 January the following year.
+To complete a Self-Assessment tax return to report investment income or capital gains you should do so after the tax year ends on 5th April.
+You then have until midnight on 31st January following the tax year end to file your Self-Assessment tax return online.
+If you do not usually send a tax return, you need to register by 5th October following the tax year in which you received investment income or made capital gains.

 How can we help?

-Our tax planning services include certain products, allowances and guidelines to ensure your money is working its hardest and to ensure the tax you pay is ultimately a fair, yet minimal, amount.
+Our tax planning services include certain products, allowances and guidelines to ensure your money is working its hardest and the tax you pay is minimised where possible.

-Our advisers stay on top of all changes to taxation legislation within the UK and notify clients as to how and why changes may affect their financial situation.
+Our advisers stay on top of all changes to tax legislation within the UK and notify clients as to how and why changes may affect their financial situation.